keenanwoodall/Piranha/README.md

 ## Setup
 1. Add the `PirahnaTarget` component to a game object with a Mesh Filter or Skinned Mesh Renderer.
-2. Drag any rigidbodies you want to swarm the target into the "Pirahnas" array.
+2. Drag any rigidbodies you want to swarm the target into the "Pirahnas" list.
 3. Adjust the "Force" property to change how much force is applied to each rigidbody.